arp242/goatcounter/docs/benchmark.markdown

 Results
 -------

-The times are the average of 10 requests; after 60 seconds GoatCounter will kill the query; `>60s` means it timed out.
+The times are the average of 10 requests accessing the dashboard with the given date range.
+After 60 seconds GoatCounter will kill the query; `>60s` means it timed out.

 ### SQLite